Plan at the right scale

 Route 20 Road Trip launch and the anniversary of Route 20

-The first post explains what the site is, where current guide coverage is strongest, and why Route 20 still matters as a modular road trip.
+The first post explains what the site is, where the Route 20 guide is strongest, and why Route 20 still matters as a modular road trip.